Solar (room): Function

 In some houses, the main ground-floor room was known as the Great Hall, in which all members of the household, including tenants, employees, and servants, would often or could sometimes eat.
 Those of highest status would be at the end, often on a raised dais, and those of lesser status seated further down the hall.
 But a need was felt for more privacy to be enjoyed by the heads of the household, encouraged by the senior women, who wanted a daytime space to talk, read and view parts of the grounds.
 The solar was the key inner family room, for seclusion from the hustle, bustle, noise and smell (above all from cooking) of the great hall.

 The solar was generally smaller than the great hall as it was not expected to house so many people.
 It was a room of comfort and status, and usually included a fireplace and often decorative woodwork or tapestries/wall hangings.

 The solar was almost ubiquitous among late castles across the British Isles, such as Broughton Castle, in Oxfordshire, and Stokesay Castle in Shropshire.
-In the medieval house of Great Dixter, in East Sussex, it consists of three rooms and a fireplace from the late 15th century.
+In the medieval house of Great Dixter, in East Sussex, the solar is the uppermost room.
+It currently consists of three rooms and a late 15th century fireplace after being restored and remodelled by architect Edwin Lutyens.
 In Windsor Castle its walls are painted green with gold stars.

 In manor houses of Normandy and northern France, the solar was sometimes a separate tower or pavilion, away from the great hall to provide more privacy to the lord and his family.

 The possibly related term grianán (from Irish grian, "the sun"; often anglicised as "greenawn") was used in medieval Ireland for a sunny parlour or reception room.
 By extension it was used to refer to any summer palace or noble house.